-As the series of articles "Unleashing the gold market to let capital flow into the economy" published by Lao Dong, choosing the easy path in managing the gold market with administrative tools and orders such as Decree 24/2012/ND-CP, or following the market mechanism, in accordance with international practices, ensuring benefits for all parties is not a simple problem for State management agencies.
+As the series of articles "Unleashing the gold market to let capital flow into the economy " published by Lao Dong, choosing the easy path in managing the gold market with administrative tools and orders such as Decree 24/2012/ND-CP, or following the market mechanism, in accordance with international practices, ensuring benefits for all parties is not a simple problem for State management agencies.

 At the meeting on the afternoon of March 28, Deputy Prime Minister Le Minh Khai and experts and members of the National Financial and Monetary Policy Advisory Council agreed to propose removing the monopoly on SJC gold bars and many important mechanisms in Decree 24.

-He emphasized that it is necessary to firmly end gold lending - the core cause of the goldification of the economy.
+He emphasized that it is necessary to firmly end gold lending - the core cause of the goldization of the economy.
 Research from 4 markets: India, Thailand, China, Türkiye, they had gold trading floors but 25 years ago.
-Now they have switched to mainly trading through banks to reduce cash payments.
+Now they have switched to transactions mainly through banks to reduce cash payments.
 But in the long term, Mr. Luc said that we should encourage the development of gold derivatives (belonging to commodity derivatives).
 This field should be managed by the Ministry of Finance instead of the current Ministry of Industry and Trade.

-Prof. Dr. Tran Ngoc Tho - Ho Chi Minh City University of Economics - said that in India, after many failures, they have set 5 fixed goals including: making the gold industry account for 1.5 - 3% of GDP in 5 years; increasing gold export revenue; increasing employment in the gold industry to 6 - 10 million; not causing a current account deficit.
+Prof. Dr. Tran Ngoc Tho - Ho Chi Minh City University of Economics - said that in India, after many failures, they have set 5 fixed targets including: making the gold industry account for 1.5 - 3% of GDP in 5 years; increasing gold export revenue; increasing employment in the gold industry to 6 - 10 million; not causing a current account deficit.
 The Central Bank of India, the Ministry of Finance and related ministries implement policies, import and export taxes... to operate the gold trading floor.

-In China, the People's Bank of China regulates the market for gold and gold products.
+In China, the People's Bank of China manages the market for gold and gold products.
 Import and export regulations are coordinated with the General Administration of Customs.
 Money flows are controlled.

 Source